Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 Giant cancer conventions are ripe targets for Prasad's sometimes prickly observations.
 We caught up with him in early June at the American Society of Clinical Oncology meeting, which drew about 40,000 attendees to Chicago's sprawling McCormick Place convention center.

 Prasad's main event at the conference was to be a debate/discussion about whether precision cancer treatment is "ready for prime time."
-But that debate started informally earlier than planned — shortly after Prasad stepped into the convention center.
+But that debate really started as soon as Prasad stepped into the convention center.

 Time for a TWEETORIAL on what the real problem with #precisiononcology is— Vinay Prasad (@VinayPrasadMD) June 14, 2018